Dolphins' Cutler ruled out at New England; Moore to start - News 12 Now

 AP Photo/Lynne Sladky

 DAVIE, Fla.
-(AP) — Miami Dolphins quarterback Jay Cutler has been ruled out of Sunday’s game at New England because of a concussion, and backup Matt Moore will make his second start of the season.
+(AP) — Miami Dolphins quarterback Jay Cutler was ruled out of Sunday’s game at New England because of a concussion, and backup Matt Moore will make his second start of the season.

 Cutler practiced Friday, but remains in the concussion protocol.
 He threw three interceptions in Sunday’s loss to Tampa Bay before he left at halftime because of his injury.